0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 ## Adding keywords

-Let's add few keywords related to our package.
-As we have built a CLI during this tutorial, let's have the following as the keywords :
+Let's add a few keywords related to our package.
+As we have built a CLI during this tutorial, let's have the following as keywords :

 - cli
 - tailwindcss